-False teaching is possibly the most dangerous weapon in the devil’s arsenal aimed at Christians because it seems so spiritual.
-Paul tells us that believers will leave the faith and devote themselves to “deceitful spirits and teachings of demons” (1 Timothy 4:1).
+False teaching is possibly the most dangerous weapon in the devil’s arsenal aimed at Christians, because it seems so spiritual.
+Paul tells us that believers will leave the faith and devote themselves to ‘deceitful spirits and teachings of demons’ (1 Timothy 4:1).
 In other words, those who follow these kinds of teachings are deceived into thinking they are true and good.
-Ultimately false doctrines are like strong winds and waves (Ephesians 4:14) that can cause us to be tossed into wrong thinking and ultimately sinful living.
+False doctrines are like strong winds and waves (Ephesians 4:14) that can cause us to be tossed into wrong thinking and ultimately sinful living.

-The question we must ask then is: how do we recognize a false teacher?
+The question we must ask, then, is how do we recognise a false teacher?
 Jesus answers this for us in Matthew 7:15-17 in dealing with false prophets.
-Christ explains that “they come to you in sheep’s clothing… but are ravenous wolves”.
-So they look like sheep and speak like sheep- they outwardly confess to follow Christ as their God – yet by nature are self-serving.
-This is why false teaching is difficult to discern, especially for an immature believer, since these teachers can use Bible words but cause it to mean something very different to historic orthodox truth.
+Christ explains that ‘they come to you in sheep’s clothing… but are ravenous wolves’.
+So they look like sheep and speak like sheep – they outwardly confess to following Christ as their God, yet by nature are self-serving.
+This is why false teaching is difficult to discern, especially for an immature believer, since these teachers can use words from the Bible but cause it to mean something very different to historic, orthodox truth.

 Before we go any further, let me add that my aim is not to sniff out every false word or teaching in the church today.
 Even the best and godliest teachers make mistakes and miss it from time to time.
 After all, we do see in part and know in part.
 What this article confronts is the kind of teacher and teaching that at its very foundation is corrupted and faulty.

-Jesus tells us how to discern these wolfish teachers: “you will recognize them by their fruits” (Matthew 7:16).
-In other words, we can recognize them as false by their inner motives and ultimately the way they live- living in a way contrary to the fruit of the Spirit.
-Fruit however does take time to manifest, so it is over a period of time that we see the results of their teaching in others- a love of this world, a love of money and a lack of holiness.
+Jesus tells us how to discern these wolfish teachers: ‘you will recognise them by their fruits’ (Matthew 7:16).
+In other words, we can recognise them as false by their inner motives and ultimately the way they live – living in a way contrary to the fruit of the Spirit.
+Fruit, however, does take time to manifest, so it is over a period of time that we see the results of their teaching in others – a love of this world, a love of money and a lack of holiness.

-The allure of this kind of false teaching is that it offers you a kind of freedom and endorses you to live in a way that makes you feel good- it is centered on you rather than on the glory of Christ (1 Timothy 4:3-4).
+The allure of this kind of false teaching is that it offers you a kind of freedom and endorses living in a way that makes you feel good.
+It is centered on you rather than on the glory of Christ.
+(1 Timothy 4:3-4)

-Another sign of false teaching leading some to fall away is seen in the kind of teacher who puts external rules on people that God doesn’t put on them.
-Paul actually calls this “the teachings of demons” causing some to leave the faith (1 Timothy 4:1-3).
+Another sign of false teaching leading some to fall away is seen in the kind of Christian teacher who puts external rules on people that God doesn’t.
+Paul actually calls this ‘the teachings of demons‘ causing some to leave the faith.
+(1 Timothy 4:1-3)

-Paul highlighting this kind of teaching as demonic is interesting because it focuses not on license but on a form of legalism.
-This is why the so-called ‘Hebrew roots movement’ is so concerning and dangerous.
-It puts Christian back under the Old Testament law and ends up rejecting the heart of the gospel (see Colossians 2:16-23).
-The allure of this kind of false teaching is that it sounds and looks so spiritual and wise, but it doesn’t make much of the Cross of Christ and leads you away from the simplicity of devotion to Jesus.
+Paul highlighting this kind of teaching as demonic is interesting, because it focuses not on license but on a form of legalism.
+This is why the so-called ‘Hebrew Roots Movement’ is so concerning and dangerous.
+It puts Christians back under the Old Testament law and ends up rejecting the heart of the gospel (see Colossians 2:16-23).
+The allure of this kind of false teaching is that it sounds and looks so spiritual and wise, but it doesn’t make much of the cross of Christ and leads you away from the simplicity of devotion to Jesus.

-Here are some questions that could help to measure if a teaching is healthy:
+Here are some questions that could help to measure the health of what is being taught: